LunarWatcher/umbra/CONTRIBUTING.md

 * `setup` - equivalent to the setup instructions.
 This respects the
 * `clean-setup` - nukes the build directory, then runs setup

+#### zellij

+A standard layout is provided that pretty much just runs the tests.
+It can be used from within `devenv`, which currently works as a way to get around the lack of proper pipelines in zellij.
+This is hopefully coming soon, at which point the exact relation to devenv will likely change.
+How is TBA

 [^1]: The error handling used in umbra uses custom exceptions, but not all errors are going to use these.
 How non-caught exceptions are logged (if at all) is a wildcard.